 - One thumbnail stream uses about 64-192 kbps.

 - A presentation stream uses an additional 1.6 Mbps from the presenter.

 - Pexip Infinity supports up to 6 Mbps per participant (this varies depending on the deployment environment, video resolutions, etc).

 Pexip Infinity will automatically downspeed and upspeed individual calls in response to fluctuating network conditions.

 Administrators can individually restrict the bandwidth available to participants accessing each Virtual Reception, Virtual Meeting Room and Virtual Auditorium, and per Call Routing Rule.
 Restrictions can also be applied across an entire deployment.
 Bandwidth limitations cannot be applied to the forwarding connection between a Proxying Edge Node and a Transcoding Conferencing Node.
-For more information, see Restricting call bandwidth.
+For more information, see Managing and restricting call bandwidth.